 - Chill in your freezer for 15 minutes before breaking into pieces.

 Nonstick foil is great if you can get some and helps eliminate a step.
 A jelly roll plan works best due to it's raised sides but a cookie sheet will suffice if you don't have one.
+MAKING THE CANDY -

 Overcooking the butter and sugar will lead to a burnt taste and undercooking it will lead to toffee that isn't brittle enough so this step is the most crucial.
+PREPPING THE TOPPINGS -

 I put my candy cane in a ziplock bag and beat it with the back of a heavy spoon or ice cream scoop to break it down.
 A rolling pin may be too much as you want some larger pieces in the mix.
+SPREADING THE CHOCOLATE -

 Melting the chocolate chips in the microwave and then spreading them can also be done, or if you've spread your chips and it seems like they're not melting properly you can use a hair dryer to speed up the process.
+THE COOLING PROCESS -

 You can also cool the candy in the fridge for 2 hours.
-Many bakers claim that this yields better results as the candy cools more evenly.
+Many bakers claim that this yields better results as the candy cooks more evenly.
 I've always used the freezer method as it's much quicker and have had great results but you can experiment and see how yours turns out.